Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 15.1 Daily backup of production Nutanix VMs

-An organisation running 50 production VMs on a Nutanix AHV cluster wants daily Full backups on weekends and nightly Incrementals Monday through Friday, with 30-day retention.
+An organisation with 50 production VMs on a Nutanix AHV cluster wants full weekend backups and nightly incrementals Monday through Friday, with 30-day retention.
 The PodHeitor plugin is installed on a dedicated Bacula FD host with 10 GbE connectivity to the Prism DSIP.
 A single FileSet with vm=prod-* and concurrent_vms=4 drives the entire backup programme.
-The Bacula Director runs Jobs at scheduled times; incremental change rates of 5–10% per day mean weekend Full backups are the only jobs with significant storage growth.
-Restore testing is performed monthly using a mode=restore Job against an isolated test cluster.
+Monthly restore tests use a Job with mode=restore pointing at an isolated test cluster.

 15.2 Disaster recovery with continuous replication

-A financial services firm requires RPO of less than 5 minutes for its 10 Tier-1 database VMs.
+A financial services company requires sub-5-minute RPO for its 10 Tier-1 database VMs.
 The DR replication stack is deployed with per-VM systemd template units on a receiver host at the DR site (300 km away, connected via 100 Mbit/s MPLS).
 Each VM runs an independent receiver with its own state_dir, dr_port, and PSK.
-The push_interval=300 setting drives bitmap-push cycles every 5 minutes.
-Monthly failover-test drills confirm recovery capability without disrupting production.
+The push_interval=300 setting triggers bitmap-push cycles every 5 minutes.
+Monthly failover-test drills confirm recoverability without disrupting production.

-An enterprise migrating from a VMware vSphere environment to Nutanix AHV uses the sibling PodHeitor VMware plugin to back up vSphere VMs, then uses the Nutanix plugin’s cross_restore=yes (F6 INBOUND) path to restore converted disk images into the target AHV cluster.
-The --vcpu and --memory-mib overrides allow rightsizing VMs during the migration without modifying the source.
-This eliminates the need for a dedicated migration tool and keeps the entire workflow within the existing Bacula infrastructure.
+An organisation migrating from VMware vSphere to Nutanix AHV uses the PodHeitor VMware sibling plugin to back up vSphere VMs, then uses the Nutanix plugin’s cross_restore=yes (F6 INBOUND) path to restore converted disk images onto the target AHV cluster.
+The --vcpu and --memory-mib overrides allow rightsizing VMs during migration without modifying the source.

 15.4 Multi-cluster Nutanix environment

 A managed service provider operates three Nutanix clusters under a single Prism Central.
-They use a single nutanix.conf with prism_central= pointing to PC, and separate FileSets per cluster using the cluster= parameter to scope each job to the correct cluster.
-Cross-cluster restore scenarios (restoring a VM from cluster A onto cluster B) use target_cluster= in the restore Job.
+They use a single nutanix.conf pointing prism_central= at the PC, and separate FileSets per cluster using the cluster= parameter.
+Cross-cluster restore scenarios use target_cluster= on the restore Job.
 The health-check verb is run via an Ansible playbook as part of weekly infrastructure checks.

 A government agency operates an air-gapped Nutanix environment.
-All backups flow through a Bacula infrastructure with LTO tape storage.
-The PodHeitor plugin streams VM disk data through PTCOMM directly to the Bacula tape pool — no intermediate disk staging required.
-The max_bandwidth_mbps= parameter is used to throttle backup traffic to avoid saturating the internal network during business hours.
-Restores require manual tape mount, which the operator initiates via bconsole restore; the plugin handles the full reconstruct on the FD host scratch disk before uploading to AHV.
+All backups flow through a Bacula infrastructure backed by LTO tape.
+The PodHeitor plugin streams VM disk data directly to the Bacula tape pool — no intermediate disk staging required.
+The max_bandwidth_mbps= parameter limits backup traffic to avoid saturating the internal network during business hours.

 16. Comparison with other approaches